metio/terraform-provider-k8s/docs/data-sources/batch_cron_job_v1.md

 Read-Only:

 - `localhost_profile` (String) localhostProfile indicates a profile defined in a file on the node should be used.
 The profile must be preconfigured on the node to work.
 Must be a descending path, relative to the kubelet's configured seccomp profile location.
-Must only be set if type is 'Localhost'.
+Must be set if type is 'Localhost'.
+Must NOT be set for any other type.
 - `type` (String) type indicates which kind of seccomp profile will be applied.
 Valid options are:Localhost - a profile defined in a file on the node should be used.
 RuntimeDefault - the container runtime default profile should be used.
 Unconfined - no profile should be applied.